artnoi43/superwatcher/pkg/reorgsim/README.md

 ## Using `reorgsim`

+> superwatcher is currently in a transition to using `ReorgSimV2` and testing components with multiple `ReorgEvent`s.

+There are 2 versions of the `superwatcher.EthClient` simulation - `ReorgSim` (V1) and `ReorgSimV2`.
+V1 is a simpler design,
+and can only simulate a single `ReorgEvent`.
+V2 can handle multiple `ReorgEvent`s, and is the default simulation used by other packages, even though the test cases still have 1 `ReorgEvent`.

 To use code in `reorgsim`, users will need to prepare logs `[]types.Log` and parameters `Param`.
 The logs are used to construct a mocked blockchains, with `Param` being used to construct the _reorged chain_, in `NewBlockChain`.
 These blockchains and the parameters will then later be used to call `NewReorgSim`.